getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ### 8. Test the Integration

-1. Observe the logs to ensure that the client and server are communicating correctly.
+1. Observe the `logs.txt` to ensure that the client and server are communicating correctly.
-2. Verify that actions are being sent to and from the server, and ultimately to Getgud.io's cloud.
+2. Verify that actions are being sent to Getgud.io's cloud using dashboard.

 ## Conclusion

-Following this guide, you should have successfully integrated the GetgudSDK into your UE project.
-By setting up the server-client architecture and implementing the necessary RPC functions, you can efficiently handle and test actions like movement and spawning within the UE environment.
+Following this guide, you should have successfully integrated the GetgudSDK into UE5 example project.